South Dakota State awarded top seed in 24-team FCS playoffs - WHIZ News

 Montana State won a share of the Big Sky Conference title and will be making its 12th playoff appearance and fourth in the last five years.
 The Bobcats won the title in 1984.

-William & Mary will be making its 11th playoff appearance and first since 2015.
+William & Mary will be making its 11th playoff appearance.
 The Tribe won the Colonial Athletic Association title Saturday, beating at-large entry Richmond 37-26.
 Samford, making its sixth appearance, won the Southern Conference.

 Incarnate Word earned an at-large bid as co-champions, with Southeastern Louisiana, in the Southland Conference.
 Southeastern Louisiana will host Idaho (7-4) on Saturday.